jorruior/gencode-riboseqORFs/README.md

 >A1BG:ENST00000598345.1.3797--3_Raj2016
 MPSCAARDPSPTSPSSCCARARRRP*
 ```
-Additionally, both the name of the ORF and the study have to be present in the fourth and fifth fields of the BED file. e.g.:
+Additionally, both the name of the ORF and the study have to be present in the fourth and fifth fields of the BED files. e.g.:
 ```
 19      58346882        58347022        A1BG_58858387_46aa      6_Chen2020      -
 19      58347503        58347580        A1BG_58858945_25aa      6_Chen2020      -